Roger Kirby: Awards and honours

 In 2005, Kirby was jointly awarded the St Peter's Medal by the British Association of Urological Surgeons.

 Until 2015, he was council member, secretary and trustee of the British Association of Urological Surgeons.
 Subsequently, he was elected president of the urology section of the Royal Society of Medicine RSM for 2016/17.

 In 2016 he received the Royal College of Surgeons' Clement Price Thomas Award.
 In the same year, he stepped down from the board of trustees of the Urology Foundation and was subsequently made its life president, and took up the role of chair of the academic board of the RSM, In 2019, he was elected to become president of the RSM for 2020, succeeding Sir Simon Wessely.
 His inauguration as president of the RSM took place on 28 July 2020.
 In July 2024, he was succeeded by Gillian Leng.
+In 2026, he was appointed president of the Hunterian Society.

 Personal life and family

 Kirby married Jane Cooper, who edited Country Living magazine before working as the business manager at her husband's clinic.
 They have three children: theatre agent Juliet, teacher Joe, and Academy Award nominated and BAFTA winning actress Vanessa.